-We have Exchange Agreements with eight law schools around the world:
+We have Exchange Agreements with the following law schools around the world:

 - Instituto de Empresa, Madrid, Spain

 - Keio University School of Law, Tokyo, Japan

 - China University of Politics and Law, Beijing, China